 The Harvest is plentiful, and the workers are few.
 The Wright family, feeling God’s clear direction, has pursued His path to live and work among the people of Rome, the nation’s capital, leaving past opportunities behind.
 To share the gospel, disciple new believers, and plant churches.
 At the heart of this ministry is a school called “Centro Agape.”
 There, we host worship services, language learning courses, discipleship classes, and community gatherings.
 A safe place for migrants to come to know our risen savior.
 The center is located in the Esquilino quarter.
 An area of Rome that is home to approximately 130 different languages daily.
 That is 130 different people groups in one location!
 Making it a hub for missionary efforts.
 For many migrants, learning the local language is their first step toward assimilation.
 Centro Agape’s language learning program provides missionaries the opportunity to develop long term relationships with its students.
 Providing them the time necessary to demonstrate the love of Christ and disciple converts.

 It’s shocking to learn that over 3.2 billion people have yet to hear the gospel.
 Even more shocking is that only 1% of mission giving, and only 3% of missionaries are dedicated to reaching the unreached.
 All missionary efforts have value in the kingdom of God, as He will leave the 99 for the 1, but we pray that all who hear this message grasp the strategic significance of this particular ministry.
-We may not be going directly to a place like Afghanistan, but Justin has personally had the opportunity to formally disciple a man from the Pashtun region (Al-Qaeda hail from this region) at Centro Agape in Rome.
-This is what we mean when we say "God is bringing these people to us."

 Please pray for our family, and our ministry.
 Pray for the lost who have yet to hear the name of Jesus.
 Senders and Goers must work together to fulfill God's command.
 We invite you to pray and ask God if He is leading you to support our mission financially in this crucial opportunity to disciple the nations.